MPC-SoK/frameworks/jiff/README.md

 ...
 ```

-Then you can connect to the client interface in the browser to the IP address you found.
+Then you can connect to the client interface in your web browser to the IP address you found.
 The server should tell you the correct URL, too.

 `172.17.0.1:8080/demos/<ex>/client.html`

-Connect as many clients as necessary.
-The client interface lets you connect to the server and enter data.
+Open the appropriate number of client tabs in the browser (3 for `mult3`, 2 for the other examples).
+First, connect all clients by clicking the `Connect` button.
+Then enter data and click the `Submit` button.

 ## Modifying examples